Query Data

 5. To add an additional join, press the New button again to open the ‘Add Join’ dialog box.
 Repeat as necessary to add all desired joins.

-6. To change an existing join, press the ‘Edit’ button edit next to the join.
+6. To change an existing join, press the ‘Edit’ button Edit next to the join.

 5. Optional: Press the Edit button next to the ‘Conditions’ area to open the ‘Conditions’ dialog box.
 Use the menus to enter a desired filter condition and press Insert.
 Then press OK.